-The Scot's moment of magic ensured a share of the spoils after the 10-man hosts thought they had stolen victory thanks to a spectacular Loic Remy strike in the closing stagesShaun Maloney's late, late leveller earned Wigan a vital point at Loftus Road and left QPR heartbroken after a late goal of their own looked to have sealed a potentially priceless win in the fight against relegation.
+The Scot's moment of magic ensured a share of the spoils after the 10-man hosts thought they had stolen victory thanks to a spectacular Loic Remy strike.Shaun Maloney's equalizer off a free kick at the death grabbed a vital point for Wigan to leave QPR heartbroken after an 85th-minute Loic Remy goal looked to have sealed a potentially priceless win in the fight against relegation.

-Rangers faced an uphill task from an early stage as Bobby Zamora was sent off for a neck-high challenge on Jordi Gomez and the Latics dominated thereafter, with the Spaniard and Callum McManaman going closest before James McArthur missed a glorious opportunity.
+Rangers faced an uphill task from an early stage as Bobby Zamora was sent off for a neck-high challenge on Jordi Gomez in the 21st minute, and the Latics dominated, with Gomez and Callum McManaman going closest before James McArthur missed a glorious opportunity.

-A lovely move from the hosts involving Hoilett and Remy resulted in the latter picking up the ball 25 yards out before unleashing a devastating strike which came cannoning back off the upright with Joel Robles in the Wigan goal stranded.
+A lovely move from the hosts involving Junior Hoilett and Remy resulted in the latter picking up the ball 25 yards out before unleashing a devastating strike that came cannoning back off the upright with Joel Robles in the Wigan goal stranded.

-Townsend was proving the only bright note of the afternoon for Redknapp and following more tricky play from the on-loan winger, he freed Remy but the Frenchman was ruled to be offside.
+Andros Townsend then provided another bright note for Harry Redknapp's side, and following more tricky play from the on-loan winger, he freed Remy, but the Frenchman was ruled to be offside.

-The Latics continued to monopolise the ball and began to get into good attacking positions, with Gomez and McManaman both firing in shots from range before the latter screwed just wide following delicate build-up play.
+The Latics then monopolized the ball and began to get into good attacking positions, with Gomez and McManaman both firing in shots at range at Cesar before the latter hit just wide following delicate build-up play.

 The Moroccan almost made an instant impact as his swerving cross found the head of the alert Remy, but he could only steer his effort just wide of Robles' far post.
-Townsend, meanwhile, sent a dipping free kick just over before Wigan mustered up an even better chance.
+Townsend then sent a dipping free kick just over before Wigan mustered up an even better chance.

-Maloney wriggled away from Nedum Onuoha and sent an inviting centre across for McArthur, who somehow contrived to head straight at the grateful Cesar before QPR struck in dramatic style.
+Maloney wriggled away from Nedum Onuoha and sent an inviting cross for McArthur, who somehow contrived to head straight at Cesar.

 Just when the game appeared to be fizzling out, Rangers struck.
 And how.
-A Wigan free-kick was charged down by Stephane M'Bia, who charged half the length of the pitch before releasing Remy.
-With his first touch, the striker sumptuously smashed the ball beyond a surprised Robles to give Rangers a crucial lead.
+A Wigan free kick was charged down by Stephane M'Bia, who charged half the length of the pitch before releasing Remy, who, with his first touch, sumptuously smashed the ball beyond a surprised Robles to give Rangers a crucial lead.

-It looked like they would hang on as they held out resolutely but Maloney would have the final laugh.
-The Scot sent his free kick dipping up and over the wall and into the top corner past a statuesque Cesar to silence the home faithful and seal a crucial point for the Latics.
+It looked like they would hang on for three precious points, but Maloney had the final laugh.
+The Scot sent his free kick dipping up and over the wall and into the bottom corner past a statuesque Cesar to silence a hostile R's faithful and seal a point for the Latics.